adrien1018/betatetris-tablebase/README.md

 A: No. Both the NN and the tablebase assume a Markov-style RNG (which means the distribution of the next piece only depends on the current piece).
 This differs from the RNG in real NES Tetris, though they are quite similar.
 The distinction prevents RNG manipulation, but the similarity still allows the bots to perform well on the original RNG.\
 (This also implies that the tablebase is only perfect **on the Markov-style RNG** on *Tetris Limited* - but well, the perfect strategy on the real RNG will just be RNG manipulation🙂)

+Q: How did you collect the boards used in the tablebase?\
+A: I run millions of games using old BetaTetris versions and collected all the encountered boards.
+No filtering was done.
+The games are in several different formats with tap speed ranging from 12 to 30 Hz and reaction time ranging from 8 to 21 frames.

 Q: What are the respective strengths and weaknesses of NN and tablebase, and why is the hybrid approach so effective?\
 A: The tablebase's strength lies in its optimality.
 Its weaknesses include its inability to play on dirty boards (because there are too many dirty boards compared to clean boards) and a tendency to play overly safe due to assuming instant top-out for unseen boards (discussed in the second question).\